-Phones were down, power was spotty, and city and county leaders were dealing with problems they’d never encountered.
-But as officials reset, contractors and volunteers from across began pouring in to help with the clean-up.
+Phones were down, power was spotty, and city and county leaders were dealing with problems they’d never encountered before.
+But as officials reset, contractors and volunteers from across Texas began pouring in to help with the cleanup.

-Mayor Wanda Dukes says on-the-ground volunteer presence meant more than relief efforts from the federal government, which denied some Refugians claims.
+Mayor Wanda Dukes says that on-the-ground volunteer presence meant more than relief efforts from the federal government, which denied some Refugians' claims.

-So far, $1.5 million in emergency funds has been routed toward Refugio, by Dukes’ estimate.
-She says the town will still need twice that amount to climb back to where it was.
+So far, Dukes estimates, $1.5 million in emergency funds have been routed toward Refugio.
+But, she says, the town will still need twice that amount to climb back to where it was.